cwaldbieser/txcasproxy/doc/source/options.rst

 The :option:`logout` option allows you to specify a URL pattern that will be intercepted by the proxy and cause it to terminate its authenticated session.

+The logout pattern may be a regular URL less the scheme and netlocation.
+Additionally, the path may include globbing meta-characters.

+A query string does not need to be supplied in the pattern.
+In this case, *any* query string will match the pattern.
+This is also the case if the entire query string for the pattern is '*'.
+If the pattern query string is '!', then a URL will *only* match if it has no query string (or an empty query string).

+If the pattern contains query string parameters, then a URL will *only* match if it contains *all* the query parameters and values specified in the pattern.
+A URL *may* contain addtional query string parameters and still match.

 If the :option:`cas-logout` URL option is also specified, an HTTP redirect is issued to that URL to terminate the SSO session.